bricker0/choropleth_map/README.md

 Read the SDG indicator list as a PDF here https://unstats.un.org/sdgs/indicators/indicators-list/

 Pick two (or 3 if you are ambitious) datasets to compare for this assignment.
 Download and review each before you go further in this assignment.
 What can you compare?
 Do they have enough data for the same year?
 You do not want to compare data from one idicator for the year 1990 and the other indicator with data from 2010.
 See what you can compare before you do the rest of this work.

+Note: When I looked at my two datasets I noticed that the poverty indicator 1.1.1 is missing a lot of data in different years, the most complete is "latest year" This makes it difficult to compare years.
+I would recommend being strategic - you might have to clean/join data again.
+Bring in all years of data to keep your options open later.

 Search the complete list, including metadata.
 When you have decided on a dataset (make sure it is normalized – a rate or  % of the population or % of total landmass for example) to map Download the official data here https://unstats.un.org/sdgs/indicators/database/